sambacha/Neon-color-scheme/README.md

 ![YAML-tmLanguage syntax highlighting with Neon](https://pigimal.com/img/github/YAML-tmLanguage_new.png)

 If you have questions, concerns, or suggested improvements, I'd love to hear from you!
 Feel free to [open an issue](https://github.com/MattDMo/Neon-sublime-theme/issues/new) or send a [pull request](https://github.com/MattDMo/Neon-sublime-theme/compare/) and I'll get back to you as soon as I can.
-You can also email me at <mattdmo@mattdmo.com>.
-Find my blog on Sublime Text and other stuff at [MattDMo.com](https://mattdmo.com).
+You can also ping me on the Twitters [@MattDMo](https://twitter.com/MattDMo), or catch me on the [Sublime Discord server](https://discord.com/channels/280102180189634562/280102180189634562).

 ## License